Submitting a Pull Request¶

 When writing commit messages, please bear the following in mind:

 Please minimize issue gardening by using the GitHub syntax for closing issues with commit messages.

 We recommend giving your branch a relatively short, descriptive, hyphen-delimited name.

 Don’t merge on feature branches.
 Feature branches should merge into upstream branches, but never contain merge commits in the other direction.
 Consider using

 --rebasewhen pulling if you must keep a long-running branch up to date.
 It’s better to start a new branch and, if applicable, a new pull request when performing this action on branches you have published.

 All pull requests should come with code comments.
 For Python code these should be in the form of Python docstrings.
 For AngularJS code please use ngdoc.
 Other documentation can be put into the

 All pull requests should come with unit tests.
 For the time being, functional and integration tests should be considered optional if the project does not have any harness set up yet.

-For how to run the tests, see Running h’s tests.
+For how to run the tests, see Running the tests, linters and code formatters.